flutter/website/src/docs/codelabs/extended-flex-widget.md

 : Divides the extra space evenly between children.

 `MainAxisAlignment.spaceEvenly`
-: Divides the extra space evenly between children and creates an even amount of space before the first child and after the last child.
+: Divides the extra space evenly between children and before and after the children.

 `MainAxisAlignment.spaceAround`
-: Similar to `MainAxisAlignment.spaceEvenly` but reduces half of the space before the first child and after the last child.
+: Similar to `MainAxisAlignment.spaceEvenly`,
+but reduces half of the space before the first child and after the last child to half of the width between the children.

-#### Example: mainAxisAlignment property
+#### Example: Modify main axis alignment
 {:.no_toc}
 {{site.alert.secondary}}

-  The following example explicitly sets the `mainAxisAlignment` property to `MainAxisAlignment.start`.
+  The following example explicitly sets the `mainAxisAlignment` property to its default value, `MainAxisAlignment.start`.

   **1.** Click the **Run** button.

-  **2.** Change the `mainAxisAlignment` property to `MainAxisAlignment.end`.
+  **2.** Change `MainAxisAlignment.start` to `MainAxisAlignment.end`, and run again.

-  **3.** Click the **Run** button.
 {{site.alert.end}}
 {% comment %}
   Gist: https://gist.github.com/cb8abed13f90a6a0c7a0ada6f15a09c9
 {% endcomment %}
-<iframe src="https://dartpad.dev/experimental/embed-new-flutter.html?id=cb8abed13f90a6a0c7a0ada6f15a09c9&amp;fw=true&amp;split=60" width="100%" height="400px"></iframe>
+<iframe src="https://dartpad.dev/experimental/embed-new-flutter.html?id=cb8abed13f90a6a0c7a0ada6f15a09c9&amp;theme=dark&amp;split=60" width="100%" height="400px"></iframe>
 {{site.alert.tip}}
-  Before moving to the next section, try changing `MainAxisAlignment.start` to one of the other values.
+  Before moving to the next section, change `MainAxisAlignment.end` to one of the other values.
 {{site.alert.end}}

 ### crossAxisAlignment property

-Similar to the `mainAxisAlignment` property, `crossAxisAlignment` is a property that determines how `Row` and `Column` can position their children in extra space.
+The `crossAxisAlignment` property determines how `Row` and `Column` can position their children on their cross axes.
+A `Row`'s cross axis is vertical, and a `Column`'s cross axis is horizontal.
-The difference is that the `crossAxisAlignment` property determines how `Row` and `Column` can position their children in vertical space.
-Most of the `crossAxisAlignment` property's values only work with `Row`, and the `crossAxisAlignment` property has five possible values:
+Most of the `crossAxisAlignment` property's values only work with `Row`.
+`crossAxisAlignment` has five possible values:

 `CrossAxisAlignment.start`
 : Positions children near the top of the cross axis. (`Row` only)